 About Me

-My journey into mind-body practices began at age 12, following a sports-related injury and a challenging relationship with my coach that led me to step away from competitive gymnastics and into springboard diving.
-As a teenager and young woman, I struggled with depression, emotional overwhelm, and body shame, seeking support through mental health counseling.
-During this period, I also discovered yoga—a practice that initially offered me a calming and grounding connection to my body, even though I didn’t fully understand its benefits at the time.
-Over the years, yoga has become a profound teacher and resource, evolving into a gentler practice that continues to support my holistic well-being.
+My journey into mind-body practices began at age 12, following a sports-related injury and a difficult relationship with my coach that led me to step away from competitive gymnastics and transition into springboard diving.
+As a teenager and young woman, I struggled with depression, emotional overwhelm, and body shame, but I was fortunate to seek mental health counseling early.
+During this time, I also discovered yoga — a practice that offered a calming, grounding connection to my body, even before I fully understood its benefits.
+Over the years, yoga has become a profound teacher and resource, evolving into a rich spiritual practice that continues to shape how I live and work.

-In my 30s, after experiencing professional burnout as a hospice social worker, I turned to a holistic coach for the first time.
-This experience not only aided my recovery but also advanced my career.
-Throughout my personal and professional journey, I’ve had the privilege of working with a diverse array of practitioners, including psychotherapists, yoga instructors, mindfulness teachers, intuitive healers, body workers, acupuncturists, reiki masters, and spiritual mentors.
-Each of these experiences has profoundly influenced my growth and spiritual awakening.
+When I later experienced professional burnout as a hospice social worker, I turned to coaching for the first time.
+This experience not only supported my recovery but also deepened my sense of vocation.
+Throughout my personal and professional journey, I’ve had the privilege of learning from a diverse community of practitioners, including psychotherapists, yoga teachers, mindfulness facilitators, bodyworkers, acupuncturists, energy healers, and spiritual mentors.
+Being in community with this network of healers has profoundly influenced my growth, spiritual formation, and capacity for joy.

-In 2019, after earning my initial coaching certification from Duke University Health System, I was honored to become the first Mind-Body Medicine Counselor at Mayo Clinic Florida.
-There, I supported a wide range of patients across specialties such as Executive Health, Women’s Health, Hypermobile Ehlers-Danlos Syndrome, and Breast Cancer.
-My role later expanded to include serving as an Instructor in Medicine at Mayo Clinic’s College of Medicine and Science, where I contributed to the EDS Living Program and the Medical Breast Cancer Training Program.
+After earning my first coaching certification through the Duke University Health System, I was honored to become the first Mind-Body Medicine Counselor at Mayo Clinic Florida.
+There, I supported patients across specialties including Executive Health, Women’s Health, Hypermobile Ehlers-Danlos Syndrome, and Breast Cancer.
+My role later expanded to Instructor in Medicine at the Mayo Clinic College of Medicine and Science, where I contributed to the EDS Living Program and the Medical Breast Cancer Training Program.

-I later completed a Holistic Coach Certification at the Holistic Coach Training Institute, an ICF-accredited program, further enhancing my expertise in health coaching.
-Additionally, I have taught social work practice at the university level, including at the University of North Florida and Florida State University.
-Cultivating conscious and embodied healthcare providers is one of my many passions, and I am dedicated to fostering growth and development in the next generation of practitioners.
+I later completed a Holistic Coach Certification through the Holistic Coach Training Institute, further strengthening my coaching practice.
+I have also taught social work at the university level, including at the University of North Florida and Florida State University.
+Cultivating conscious, embodied social workers is one of my deepest passions, and I am committed to supporting the growth and development of the next generation of practitioners.

 KRISTIN A. LOTHMAN, LCSW, NBC-HWC, 2OORYT